Yokohama Jazz Cafes – How Jazz Came to Japan

 Kamome

 The food is much better here than elsewhere, and the drinks menu includes wine.
 As a result, the clientele is not only jazz enthusiasts.
-Even the available music is more diverse, featuring various forms of jazz, fusion, funk, and bossa nova.
+The available music is more diverse, featuring various forms of jazz, fusion, funk, and bossa nova.
 They have live music every night, and the cover charge averages 3,000 yen.

 Yoidore Hakushaku

 This basement pub offers plenty of styles, with sofas, oversized mirrors, and soft lighting.
 Its name translates to “The Drunken Count.”
 Since vocal jazz is the only genre available, it stands apart from other local venues.
 In addition, it offers a more mellow, more laid-back atmosphere.
-Almost every day, they feature three live music sets between 19.30 and 23.10.
+They feature three live music sets between 19.30 and 23.10 every day.
 The usual entrance fee is about 3,000 yen, and food is available.
+Do you have a favorite jazz cafe in Yokohama that you would like to visit?
+Let us know in the comments below!

 Discover authentic flavors with Sakuraco

-Get Sakuraco package
+Get Sakuraco

 Related Articles